larsssmoatsss/spotijudge/README.md

 A retro-styled web application that analyzes your Spotify listening habits through the lens of music critic culture.
 Connect your Spotify account to get your music taste "reviewed" with a custom scoring algorithm that judges your musical choices across multiple factors.

+Built with Flask, PostgreSQL, and Docker for a production-ready, scalable architecture.

 ## Screenshots

 ### Landing Page